Pioneering High-Speed Pulsar Parameter Estimation Using Convolutional Neural Networks: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This study demonstrates the ability of NNs in accelerating parameter inference for \glspl{NS}.
-By replacing computationally expensive physical models with a NN emulator, we achieve a speedup of over 400 times for SVF models, reducing MCMC run-times from days to minutes or from years to days.
+This work establishes NNs as a transformative tool for NS parameter inference, overcoming previous computational bottlenecks and enabling extensive parameter space exploration that was previously infeasible.
+By replacing computationally expensive physical models with a NN emulator, we achieve a speedup of over 400 times for SVF models, reducing MCMC run-times from days to minutes and from years to days.
 As the SVF models on bolometric LCs themselves are already simplified, this framework bodes favorably for surrogates of more advanced physical models that consider the full parameter space, including mass and radius.
 The NN's speed enables previously unattainable parameter space exploration and evaluation of posterior distribution convergence, overcoming prior computational limits.

-One of the most significant outcomes of this work is the ability to achieve convergence in MCMC explorations, which was unattainable with the SVF physical model in \citet{kalapotharakos2021multipolar}.
-Extending the MCMC iterations to approximately 1.5 million with the NN, we find that the posterior distributions differ from those obtained in shorter MCMC runs.
+One of the most significant outcomes of this work is the ability to achieve convergence in MCMC explorations, which was infeasible with the SVF physical model in \citet{kalapotharakos2021multipolar}.
+Extending the MCMC iterations to approximately 1.5 million with the NN, we find that the posterior distributions differ from those obtained in previously reported shorter MCMC runs.
 Importantly, the posterior stabilized and remained consistent for the final 1 million iterations, providing strong evidence of convergence.
-Direct comparisons with the physical model for such extended runs remain infeasible due to their computational expense.
+Direct comparisons with the physical model for such extended runs remain intractable due to their computational expense.
 However, validation experiments, including the physical model MCMC continuation from the NN-derived equilibrium state and NNs trained on considerably smaller datasets, indicate that the NN-derived posterior is an accurate representation of the underlying distribution.